-- Jojoba Oil: When my skin was too raw for any of the above treatments, I used plain jojoba oil ( because it is easily absorbed into the skin and closely matches the sebum of skin.
+- Jojoba Oil: When my skin was too raw for any of the above treatments, I used plain jojoba oil ( because it is easily absorbed into the skin and closely matches the sebum of the skin.
 It was soothing and calmed the horrible itching that comes with perioral dermatitis. (where to buy)

-- Ate a gluten-free diet and also eliminated alcohol, dairy and limited sugar.
+- Ate a gluten-free diet and also eliminated alcohol, dairy, and limited sugar.

-After three weeks, I could finally go out in public without embarrassment and I was doing much better.
+After three weeks, I could finally go out in public without embarrassment, and I was doing much better.
 It was completely gone in about six weeks.
 This website was also helpful for me to learn about the condition – Zizia Dermatology.

 Side Effects of Corticosteroid Creams